blacklx/monitorix/README.md

 ## 📝 License

-This project is made for personal use.
-Use as you wish.
+This project is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details.

+**Apache License 2.0** - A permissive license that allows commercial use, modification, distribution, and private use.
+Includes explicit patent protection.
+You can use this software for any purpose, including commercial projects.

+For more information, see [LICENSE_INFO.md](LICENSE_INFO.md).

 ## 🙏 Acknowledgments